Soft plastics collection trial

 • Wine bladders (foil-based)

-What will happen to the soft plastics collected during the trial?
+What happened to the soft plastics collected during the trial?

-The soft plastic packaging will be baled at the Anglesea Transfer Station.
+The soft plastic packaging is being baled at the Anglesea Transfer Station.
 Council's soft plastics trial partner, RecycleSmart will collect the bales and deliver them to APR Plastics and Close the Loop for recycling at their Melbourne facilities.

 The plastic packaging will be converted back into soft plastics and recycled road products.
 This will help drive a circular economy, diverting materials from landfill and keeping valuable resources in use.